William L. Marbury Jr.

-William Luke Marbury Jr. (September 12, 1901 – March 5, 1988) was a prominent 20th-century American lawyer who practiced with his family's law firm of Marbury, Miller & Evans (later Piper & Marbury, Piper Marbury Rudnick & Wolfe, Piper Rudnick, now DLA Piper).
+William Luke Marbury Jr. (September 12, 1901 – March 5, 1988) was an American lawyer who practiced with his family's law firm of Marbury, Miller & Evans (later Piper & Marbury, Piper Marbury Rudnick & Wolfe, Piper Rudnick, now DLA Piper).
 He was known to be a childhood friend of alleged Soviet spy Alger Hiss.

 Background

 William L. Marbury Jr. was born on September 12, 1901, in Baltimore.
 He grew up in the family home on Bolton Hill, Baltimore.

 His father was William Luke Marbury Sr. (1858–1935); his mother Silvine von Dorsner (Slingluff) Marbury (1867–1948).
 Marbury Sr.'s family were slave-holding plantation owners in Southern Maryland before he came to Baltimore in the 1870s.
 Marbury Sr. was a eugenicist who helped draft a plan to disenfranchise African-Americans.
 In 1915, he argued before the U.S. Supreme Court that states had separate rights to discriminate if they chose.
-Formerly U.S. Attorney General for Maryland (1894-1898), Marbury Sr. became president of the board of managers at Maryland's "Hospital for the 'Negro' Insane" (now Crownsville Hospital Center (1910-1935) and wrote a Segregation Ordinance.
+Formerly U.S. Attorney General for Maryland (1894–1898), Marbury Sr. became president of the board of managers at Maryland's "Hospital for the 'Negro' Insane" (now Crownsville Hospital Center (1910–1935) and wrote a Segregation Ordinance.

 He is a distant relative of William Marbury (1762–1835), 18th century American businessman and one of the "Midnight Judges" appointed by U.S. President John Adams the day before he left office.
 He was plaintiff in the landmark 1803 Supreme Court case Marbury v.
 Madison.
 This ancestor came from Piscataway, Maryland; nearby is Marbury, Maryland.

 Marbury Jr. attended the Boy's Latin and Episcopal High Schools and the Virginia Military Institute.
 In 1921, he graduated from the University of Virginia.
 In 1924, he graduated from Harvard Law School after serving on the school's law review.
 While at Harvard, he served as editor of the Harvard Law Review (as later did his friend and protegee, Alger Hiss) and was a member of Phi Beta Kappa.
 In November 5, 1923, he gave a speech on the "practical side of the professional and the ideals."
 In 1925, he passed the Maryland Bar.